Kodotautas/Data-Engineering/4_Lithuania_statistics/README.md

-# This project is about creating Lithuania market statistics ETP pipeline with GCP Dataflow.
+# This project is about creating Lithuania market statistics pipeline with GCP Dataflow.

 # About pipeline:
 - parse all valid ids for data from Lithuania Statistics department